-Assuming that you’ve followed last week’s tips and your curtains are on point, we should ensure the rest of your walls are pulling their weight in the design department.
-Today’s “Designer Tip” tackles the question I get asked the most: “How high should I hang my artwork?”
+If you followed last week’s tips, your curtains are on point.
+Now we should ensure the rest of your walls are pulling their weight in the design department.
+This week, we tackle the question I get asked the most.
+“How high should I hang my artwork?”

-Let’s talk artwork – specifically, the height sweet-spot for hanging those beloved pieces.
-This is an easy fix that really costs nothing, and I guarantee that if you implement all these little design changes it will make a BIG impact on your space!
+Let’s talk artwork.
+Specifically, the height sweet-spot for hanging those beloved pieces.
+This is an easy fix that costs nothing, and I guarantee if you implement all these little changes it will make a BIG impact on your space!

 Three common scenarios for hanging your artwork

-The general rule of thumb when mounting artwork is that it should be about 60″ from the floor to the middle of the piece of art you are hanging.
+The general rule of thumb when mounting artwork is that it should be about 60″ from the floor to the middle of the piece of art you’re hanging.
 That’s if you’re hanging a single piece of artwork on a blank wall.
-This is generally what is referred to as eye height.
+Designers generally refer to this as “eye height”.

 If you’re mounting a picture over a sofa or chair, ensure that the bottom of the frame is 6-10″ above the furniture.